-Developed by the International Trading Institute at Singapore Management University (ITI@SMU) in partnership with International Enterprise (IE) Singapore, the Workforce Singapore (WSG) and the International Chamber of Commerce (ICC) Academy, the International Trading Professional Conversion Programme (PCP) in Non-Commodities Track provides an overview into the trading value chain particularly in the non-commodities sector.
+Developed by the International Trading Institute at Singapore Management University (ITI@SMU) in partnership with Enterprise Singapore, the Workforce Singapore (WSG) and the International Chamber of Commerce (ICC) Academy, the International Trading Professional Conversion Programme (PCP) in Non-Commodities Track provides an overview into the trading value chain particularly in the non-commodities sector.
 Participants can look forward to acquiring knowledge in the areas of Supply Chain, Trade Finance, Analytics and E-Commerce; well preparing them for a variety of middle office roles in the non-commodities value chain.

 Introductory Certificate in International Trading (ICIT)

 - The International Trade Value Chain

 DAILY ROUND UP Industry Leaders Speaker Series (1)